 Seek legal counsel

-California courts can find holographic wills to be enforceable and they should only be used when the formality surrounding a properly executed will cannot be followed, especially if an estate is large or has controversial language including disinherited individuals for example.
-Consultation with a lawyer is important to understand the distinction between written wills and holographic wills.
-When possible, it is best to hire estate planning lawyers to draft essential documentation to minimize legal challenges to a deceased’s estate.
-Consultation with tax lawyers is also a prudent decision so they can review estate planning documents and explain how tax burdens will be managed.
+California courts can find holographic wills to be enforceable but they should only be used when the formality surrounding a properly executed will cannot be followed.
+Consultation with a lawyer is important to understand the distinction between formally written wills and holographic wills.
+It is best to hire estate planning lawyers to draft essential documentation to minimize legal challenges to a deceased’s estate.
+Consultation with tax lawyers is also a prudent decision so they can review estate planning documents and explain how tax burdens on the estate or beneficiaries will be managed.

 Join the conversation!